Rajasthan - A city profile

 Mining and minerals

 Rajasthan boasts huge mineral reserves.
-It produces 79 varieties of minerals such as wollastonite, lead, zinc, calcite, gypsum, rock phosphate, silver, marble, sandstone and serpentine (green marble).17
+It produces 81 varieties of minerals such as wollastonite, lead, zinc, calcite, gypsum, rock phosphate, silver, marble, sandstone and serpentine (green marble).
+Rajasthan is also the leading producer of ball clay, phosphorite, ochre, steatite, felspar and fire clay in India.
+17

 Cement

 Rajasthan has one of the highest limestone reserves, making it a hub for industries such as cement production.
 The state is one of the largest producers of cement grade limestone and steel grade limestone in India, and the largest producer in the northern and western parts of India.
-With 24 major cement plants, Rajasthan produces more than 44 million tonnes of limestone per annum.18
+Rajasthan’s production of limestone reached 31.04 million tonnes in April-September 2020.
+18

 Renewable energy

-Two key factors that contribute to Rajasthan’s favourable solar energy production are its high level of solar radiation and large tracts of relatively flat and undeveloped land.19 As at January 2018, Rajasthan’s total installed power generation capacity was 20,954.54 megawatt (MW).20
+Two key factors that contribute to Rajasthan’s favourable solar energy production are its high level of solar radiation and large tracts of relatively flat and undeveloped land.19 As at April 2021, 13,344.49 megawatt (MW) of Rajasthan’s total installed power generation capacity was contributed by thermal, 1,939.19 MW by hydro and 10,244.50 MW by renewable energy.
+20

 Tourism